stoyicker/ivv/README.md

 amount of cases, but has a couple of issues:
     * It requires DI root to be in the application class.
-If this is not the case or there are other roots, such as is the case when using library modules that hook up to the app lifecycle by using a ContentProvider (see the [Firebase example])(https://firebase.googleblog.com/2016/12/how-does-firebase-initialize-on-android.html)) there are some 'hacks' that can be done to work around the situation, but they involve undesirable trade-offs such as replacing non-DI classes.
+If this is not the case or there are other roots, such as is the case when using library modules that hook up to the app lifecycle by using a ContentProvider - see the [Firebase example](https://firebase.googleblog.com/2016/12/how-does-firebase-initialize-on-android.html))
+    - there are some 'hacks' that can be done to work around the situation, but they involve undesirable trade-offs such as replacing classes outside of the DI graph.
     * It works at the application level.
 In simple apps with only one component that is going to be stubbed and no dependencies or subcomponents, this is not an issue.
 But as projects grow, tests will enter situations where let's say 10 different activities need to be tested.
 This kind of